 Gold Price For Today

-Today, the gold price is in a good position having set a new all-time high recently of over $2,000.
-Part of the reason for this growth spurt in the last few years has been the concern about an impending recession and the need for a safe haven asset, but the latest pandemic around the globe has also played its part and has made the financial markets full of fear and uncertainty.
+Today, the gold price is below its recent all-time high but holding above support and could be ready for another phase of growth.
+Part of the reason for the growth spurt in the last few years has been the concern about an impending recession and the need for a safe haven asset, but the latest pandemic around the globe has also played its part and has made the financial markets full of fear and uncertainty.

 Before the fear of the recession, gold was slightly left behind and made to feel unloved and needed in the last 10 years but this is mostly because it played a big role in 2008 when the last financial crisis struck, but as the economy recovered, the need for a safe haven asset fell away and the price of gold started dropping.